jacoblimjy/Analytics-Projects/README.md

 # The Airline Seat-booking System (TASS)
 ## ERD/LOGICAL DATA MODEL/SQL QUERIES
 I designed a central seat-booking database to be used by all booking offices.
+Queries were then made to gain more insights.

 **Flight Information:**
 - Flight number (unique)